 IODOFLEX is non-adhesive which can reduce trauma at dressing changes and encourage patient compliance.

-IODOFLEX Pads - For use in cleaning wet ulcers and wounds such as venous stasis ulcers, pressure sores, diabetic foot ulcers, and infected traumatic and surgical wounds.
+IODOFLEX Pads - For use in treating wet ulcers and wounds such as venous stasis ulcers, pressure sores, diabetic foot ulcers, and infected traumatic and surgical wounds.

 Contraindications / Precautions